County of Santa Barbara

 Contractor with Community Solutions Inc. (CSI), to provide Reasoning & Rehabilitation, a

-cognitive behavioral treatment program; Coping with Anger, a cognitive behavioral intervention and
+cognitive behavioral treatment program; Coping with Anger, a cognitive behavioral

-Interviewing infused journaling curriculum to address and target criminogenic needs; and Batterer’s
+behavioral Motivational Interviewing infused journaling curriculum to address and target

-Intervention Programming (BIP) to adult clients who are under the supervision of the Probation
+criminogenic needs; and Batterer’s Intervention Programming (BIP) to adult clients who are

-Department, including realigned clients, clients supervised on felony probation, realigned domestic
+supervised on felony probation, realigned domestic violence clients and indigent clients with

-July 1, 2025, through June 30, 2026;
+a total contract amount not to exceed $776,910.00 from July 1, 2025, through June 30, 2026;

 c) Approve and authorize the Chair to execute the Agreement for Services of Independent

-Contractor with SCRAM of California, to provide Secure Continuous Remote Alcohol Monitoring
+Contractor with SCRAM of California, to provide Secure Continuous Remote Alcohol

-support for juvenile and adult clients who are under the supervision of the Probation Department,
+monitoring, training, and support for juvenile and adult clients who are under the supervision

-including realigned clients, and pretrial defendants released to the PTS, with a total contract amount
+of the Probation Department, including realigned clients, and pretrial defendants released to

-not to exceed $854,000.00 from July 1, 2025 through June 30, 2026;
+the PTS, with a total contract amount not to exceed $854,000.00 from July 1, 2025 through

 d) Approve and authorize the Chair to execute the Agreement for Services of Independent